BirenderPanwar/EVA4_Phase1/session15/assignment_A/README.md

 3. Zip file resources are created in append mode and all new depth file is added to the resource. all previous processed depth images are retained in out zip file and avaialble for recovery.

+**Key notes:**

+* nyu model is used [(Depth Models)](https://github.com/ialhashim/DenseDepth/blob/master/DenseDepth.ipynb) to create depth maps for the fg_bg images:
+* ZipFile package is used to read fromzip(400k inputs) and write into zip file(400k outputs) so avoid data sync issue in colab.
+* Data work flow is updated to process only 1000 images at a time for predictionto handle memory issues.
+* depth images are created as single channel as gray scale.

 below is the results of depth mask prediction.

 ![](doc_images/depth_mask_result.jpg)